 - You can also listen to the episode right here through the player below, and if you subscribe to my newsletter you’ll get notified of future episodes.

 - A Naturopathic Doctor who specializes in fertility.

 - She has PCOS herself, which she manages with diet, lifestyle and natural medicine.

 - She recently completed a Whole30, and also went through Angie Alt’s SAD to AIP in SIX group.
 Dr. Fiona recommends both of these resources to her patients.
-(To learn more about Angie’s health coaching programs, listen to podcast episode 8.)

 - Fiona’s mother has rheumatoid arthritis and struggled with infertility as well.